Management

 Prerequisite: MGMT:201.
 This course has been designed for students to explore the intersection between individual, dyadic, group, and organizational leadership in the context of sport business.
 Topics including emotional intelligence, organizational culture, strategy, and diversity leadership will be explored from both theoretical and practical points of view in the pursuit of developing an understanding of effective leadership styles and practices.
 Case studies and other applied examples will supplement classroom learning to provide insight into strategic leadership as the principal driver of organizational performance in the sport industry.

-MGMT:370 Financial Issues in Sport (3 Credits)
+MGMT 370 Financial Issues in Sport (3 Units)

-Prerequisites: Must be admitted to a major in a four-year degree granting college and FIN 301.
+Prerequisite: FIN 301.
 This course will address ownership structures, venue financing, franchise valuation, risk, taxes, sport investment, labor and media contracts and budgeting.
 Students will also explore the body of knowledge associated with pursuing a career in sport business.
 (Formerly 6500:370)

-MGMT:380 Global Esports Business Management (3 Credits)
+MGMT 380 Global Esports Business Management (3 Units)

 This class will prepare students with the knowledge base necessary to understand up-to-date information about the global esports ecosystem and discuss career opportunities available for students.
 Also this course will seek to explore, acquire, and discuss knowledge within the theoretical and applied management strategies in esports ecosystem.
 Students will also be required to complete various tasks, both in and out of the classroom, that are relevant esports.
 (Formerly 6500:380)

-MGMT:400 Esports Event Management (3 Credits)
+MGMT 400 Esports Event Management (3 Units)

-Prerequisite: Admission to a major in a four-year degree granting college.
 This course is designed to provide the students with solid fundamental information on what students need to do to be a successful event manager in the esports industry.
 Students will discuss various ways that organizations plan, develop, and manage various esports events.
 Students will have opportunities to volunteer for University of Akron esports program throughout the semester.
 (Formerly 6500:400)

-MGMT:422 Applied Sales in Sport (3 Credits)
+MGMT 422 Applied Sales in Sport (3 Units)

-MGMT:457 International Management (3 Credits)
+MGMT 457 International Management (3 Units)

-MGMT:459 Selected Topics: International Management (1-3 Credits)
+MGMT 459 Selected Topics: International Management (1-3 Units)

-MGMT:460 Special Topics in Management (3 Credits)
+MGMT 460 Special Topics in Management (3 Units)

-Prerequisite: Must be admitted to a major in a 4-year degree granting college.
 Exploration of advanced topics of interest both to the student and professor.
 Many special applications, case studies, outside speakers, projects in conjunction with local industries.
 (Formerly 6500:460)

-MGMT:470 Sport Business Consulting Project (3 Credits)
+MGMT 470 Sport Business Consulting Project (3 Units)

-Prerequisites: Must be admitted to a major in a four-year degree granting college.
 Students develop skills in navigating and managing team dynamics while addressing complex issues specific to a unique sport organization.
 (Formerly 6500:470)

-MGMT:471 Internship in Sport Business/Analytics (3 Credits)
+MGMT 471 Internship in Sport Business/Analytics (3 Units)

-MGMT:477 Management Simulation (1 Credit)
+MGMT 477 Management Simulation (1 Unit)

 Prerequisite: MGMT 201.
 Simulation of management practices through computerized game or experiential exercise.
 (Formerly 6500:477)

-MGMT:490 Strategic Management (3 Credits)
+MGMT 490 Strategic Management (3 Units)

 Prerequisites: Admission to a major in the College of Business, 97 credits in which 15 crd hrs, or half of major credits must be completed, BUSN 230, ACCT 201, ACCT 202, ACCT 250, [BLAW 220 or BLAW 321 or ACCT 424], FIN 301, MGMT 201, MGMT 304, [MGMT 305 or ECON 325], SCM 330, MKTG 205, and INTB 205.
 Capstone course.
 Integrates the core business disciplines (accounting, economics, finance, management, marketing) through the use of case analysis.
 Objective and strategy formulation from an administrative viewpoint and international dimension.
 Emphasis on oral and written communications.
 (Formerly 6500:490)

-MGMT:491 Workshop in Management (1-3 Credits)
+MGMT 491 Workshop in Management (1-3 Units)

-Prerequisite: Must be admitted to a major in a 4-year degree granting college.
 (May be repeated with permission of instructor or department) Group studies of special topics in management.
 May not be used to meet undergraduate major requirements in management.
 May be used for elective credits only.
 (Formerly 6500:491)

 Information Systems Management (ISM)

-ISM:201 Introduction to E-Business (3 Credits)
+ISM 201 Introduction to E-Business (3 Units)

 Prerequisite: 24 credits.
 Provides a broad overview of e-business strategies, products and technologies.
 Discusses transformation of marketing, production and other business functions; and related legal, political, ethical and cultural issues.
 (Formerly 6100:201)

-ISM:310 Business Information Systems (3 Credits)
+ISM 310 Business Information Systems (3 Units)

 Prerequisites: Completion of 48 credit hours and [ACCT 250 or admission to the Computer Science major].
 Provides a technical and organizational foundation for understanding the use and importance of information systems and information technology in today's business environment.
 (Formerly 6500:310)